ASUS-TUFLSR/Realtime-Chat-App-v2/frontend/README.md

 - Initialized React Project
 - Setting up the backend on port 5001
+- Created mongoose model schema for user
+- Created signUp auth in authController using bcrypt and jwt for user auth
+- Created our first user in db through postman

 # DB
 - We'll split the data base